pingcap/docs-tidb-operator/en/get-started.md

 ## What's next

-If you want to deploy TiDB in Kubernetes for production, see the following docs:
+If you are ready to deploy a TiDB cluster in Kubernetes for the production environment:

 - [Deploy TiDB in General Kubernetes](deploy-on-general-kubernetes.md)
 - [Deploy TiDB on AWS EKS](deploy-on-aws-eks.md)